-Title IX Trainings to Athletes- The Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with athletic teams to discuss university policies, the disciplinary process and possible outcomes as it relates to sexual misconduct.
+Title IX Trainings to Athletes- The Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with athletic teams to discuss university policies that prohibit discrimination and sexual misconduct the disciplinary process and possible outcomes as it relates to sexual misconduct and other acts of prohibited discrimination.

-Sexual Assault Awareness and Prevention Presentations to Fraternity and Sorority Members- Each fall, the Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with fraternity and sorority members to talk about Title IX and sexual misconduct.
+Sexual Assault Awareness and Prevention Presentations to Fraternity and Sorority Members-Each fall, the Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with fraternity and sorority members to talk about Title IX and sexual misconduct.
 Definitions are provided as well as university policies and expectations for bystander intervention.

-Addressing Sexual Misconduct Brochure- You may request or pick up a brochure from the Office of Dean of Students office (Union Building, Suite 270, or call 801-581-7066) or the Office of Equal Opportunity and Affirmative Action (Park Building, Room 135 or call 801-581-8365) that addresses sexual misconduct, how to get help, and how to report.
+Brochure-You may request or pick up a brochure from the Office of Dean of Students office (Union Building, Suite 270, or call 801-581-7066) or the Office of Equal Opportunity and Affirmative Action (Park Building, Room 135 or call 801-581-8365) that addresses sexual misconduct, how to get help, and how to report.
 This brochure also outlines the disciplinary process, sanctioning and protective measures that can be taken to protect victims.

-Student Affairs Diversity Council- The Center for Student Wellness presented for staff members on men, masculinity and campus sexual violence.
+The Center for Student Wellness presented for staff members on men, masculinity and campus sexual violence.
 This training covered men's accountability, rape mythology, victim-blaming, and healthy masculinity.